Children's Hospices Across Scotland: Research

 CHAS published two pieces of research in 2007 undertaken with the Cancer Care Research Centre, University of Stirling.
 The first evaluated future research priorities for CHAS and the second identified the existing home care service.

 In 2008, the Scottish Government published the report Living and dying well: a national action plan for palliative and end of life care in Scotland.
 CHAS staff members were integral to the consultation on children’s and teenage palliative care.

 In June 2011 a new research project undertaken by the Cancer Care Research Centre at the University of Stirling was published investigating the experiences and symptoms of children and young people with life-shortening conditions.

 In 2015, research was commissioned from the University of York to calculate the prevalence of children with life-shortening conditions in Scotland.
 This was the first single-nation study of such prevalence in the world and was published in a report called ChiSP (Children in Scotland Requiring Palliative Care).
 In 2019, and update of the report was commissioned by CHAS from NHS Scotland's Information Services Division.
 The CHISP2 study identified that the number of children with life-shortening conditions is growing and that the majority of children who die from life-shortening conditions are under 5.
 The total number of children and young people with life-shortening condition aged 0–21 is now at 16,000; many of these children are stable but about one third have had recent contact with a hospital team.

 Funding and governance

 CHAS has been registered as a charity since 5 February 1992, currently registered as a charitable company with the Office of the Scottish Charity Regulator (OSCR), Scottish charity number SC 019724.
-The Chief Executive is Rami Okasha and the Chairperson is George Reid.
+The Chief Executive is Rami Okasha and the Chairperson is Peta Hay.